anyrun/anyrun-integration-microsoft/Microsoft Defender for Endpoint/ANYRUN-TI-Feeds-MDE/README.md

 ______________________________________________________________________

-# Microsoft Defender for Endpoint Connector for ANY.RUN’s Threat Intelligence Feeds
+# ANY.RUN Threat Intelligence Feeds Integration with Microsoft Defender for Endpoint

 ## Overview